Greater Thameslink Railway

+Thameslink Southern Great Northern Limited, trading as Greater Thameslink Railway (GTR), is a state-owned British train operating company that took over the services of privately-owned operator Govia Thameslink Railway on 31 May 2026.
+It is owned by DfT Operator for the Department for Transport.
+The company runs trains under the sub-brands Gatwick Express, Great Northern, Southern and Thameslink.

 History

 In the lead-up to the 2024 United Kingdom general election, the Labour Party of Keir Starmer committed itself to bring the passenger operations of the British rail network back under state ownership.
 Following its election win, the government introduced the Passenger Railway Services (Public Ownership) Act 2024 that received the royal assent in November 2024.

-In September 2025, it was announced that the passenger rail services provided Govia Thameslink Railway would transfer to public ownership on 31 May 2026.
+In September 2025, it was announced that the passenger rail services provided by Govia Thameslink Railway would transfer to state ownership on 31 May 2026.

+Services

+Gatwick Express, Great Northern, Southern, and Thameslink are the four sub-brands that make up Greater Thameslink Railway.